Raspberry PI upgrade to Debian 11 (bullseye)

 Confidently rebooted and found the Pi was still requesting a DHCP

-I tracked down the offending package - connman
+I tracked down the offending package - connman, some

 Intel-provided network connection manager.
 After: